Surveys… People don’t like to fill them out. People don’t see what’s in it for them. People leave halfway through, not wanting to waste more time…

 10. Use a progress bar

-Showing a progress bar gives a clear indication of the total length of the survey and will encourages respondents to complete your survey, boosting your completion rate with 12%.
+Showing a progress bar gives a clear indication of the total length of the survey and will encourage respondents to complete your survey, boosting your completion rate with 12%.

 11. Make the first page simple